eleonoradgr/MacroCAAL/README.md

 ****
 ## Requirement to build the code
+To compile the project you need ghc, follow the instructions [here](https://www.haskell.org/platform/).

 Compile:
 ```
 ghc --make -o macroCAAL -main-is MC_writeast  MC_writeast.hs
 ```
 Test:

 ```
 ./macroCAAL testname
 ```
 In the test folder, there are specific tests for each of the introduced constructs.
 Examples of usage are given in the files test.txt and test1.txt.
 The petersonHyman.txt file is provided with the implementation of the mutual exclusion protocol; more details about the protocol are in the file PetrsonHyman.txt, created by Professor Roberto Bruni.